spack/spack-tutorial/tutorial_environments.rst

 So far we have used ``install`` and ``uninstall`` for processing individual packages.
-Since environments define sets of packages, their Specs *can* be added to the environment before they are installed together.
+Since environments define sets of packages, their specs *can* be added to the environment before they are installed together.
 Specs can be added at the command line or entered directly in the environment configuration file.

-Whole environments can be installed at once by adding Specs to the environment before installing them.
+Whole environments can be installed at once by adding specs to the environment before installing them.
 Individual packages can still be added and removed from the environment as it evolves.

-There are a couple of advantages of processing all of the Specs of an environment at once.
+There are a couple of advantages of processing all the specs of an environment at once.
 First, we don't have to write a custom installation script outside of Spack.
 Second, we can launch a large build of many packages in parallel by taking advantage of